Barclays business feels pain of rate fixing scandal

 Libor is compiled from estimates by large international banks of how much they believe they have to pay to borrow from each other.

-The rates submitted by banks are compiled by Thomson Reuters, parent company of Reuters, on behalf of the British Bankers’ Association. ($1 = 0.6492 British pounds)
+The rates submitted by banks are compiled by Thomson Reuters , parent company of Reuters, on behalf of the British Bankers’ Association.

-Additional reporting by Matthew Davies and Kylie MacLellan; Editing by Matthew Tostevin